FedericoMontana/LLMTournaments/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you have ideas for new games, improvements to existing ones, or want to add support for additional LLMs, please open an issue or submit a pull request.

-## License

-[Insert chosen license information here]

----

-**Note**: This project is for research and educational purposes only.
-The interactions and decisions made by LLMs in these games do not reflect real-world behaviors or intentions.